 What Are the Consequences of Lyme Disease?

 Although the diagnosis of Lyme disease is more sophisticated now than it once was, failing to treat it can lead to serious complications.
 Some people develop arthritis.
 Others have cognitive problems as a consequence of Lyme disease.
+That is why it is so important to prevent Lyme disease if at all possible.
 You may be interested in our interview with Neil Spector, MD, author of Gone in a Heartbeat.
-He describes his multi-year odyssey that ended in a heart transplant.
+He described his multi-year odyssey that ended in a heart transplant.
+We interviewed Dr. Spector about his Lyme disease experience one more time before he passed away.
+Dr. Billl Rawls was also a guest on that interview, Show 1081: What Do You Need to Know About Lyme Disease?